Huda Fakhreddine: Activism and controversy

 Fakhreddine is a politically and socially engaged activist, particularly in support of Palestinian rights.
 She was one of the co-organizers and speakers of the Palestine Writes Literature Festival in Philadelphia, which is the only North American literature festival dedicated to Palestinian writers and artists.
 The festival attracted controversy due to its association with several speakers and themes perceived by university donors and Penn's administration as having a history of making antisemitic statements, a claim which the organizers and attendees rejected.

 Her writings often include strong criticisms of Israel, especially in the context of Gaza and the West Bank, and she has expressed solidarity with Palestinian resistance movements.
 In an article she wrote titled “Intifada: On Being an Arabic Literature Professor in a Time of Genocide”, Fakhreddine frames her academic role as inherently political, accusing academic institutions of complicity in what she terms “colonial violence”.

-In a December 2023 hearing in the U.S. House Committee on Education and the Workforce titled "Holding Campus Leaders Accountable And Confronting Antisemitism", committee member Jim Banks referenced Fakhreddine by name during the testimony of Upenn's President Liz Magill.
+In a December 2023 hearing in the U.S. House Committee on Education and the Workforce titled "Holding Campus Leaders Accountable And Confronting Antisemitism", committee member Jim Banks referenced Fakhreddine by name during the testimony of Upenn's president Liz Magill.
 Banks cited an October 7, 2023 tweet Fakhreddine posted in which she stated "while we were asleep, Palestine invented a new way of life", which he claimed was an attempt to romanticize the murder of over 1,000 Israeli Jews by Hamas.
 The committee's follow-up letter to Penn in January 2024 included Fakhreddine as an example of a faculty member accused of making "antisemitic remarks and statements in support of Hamas", referencing her social media posts and actions during protests on campus.
+In a May 2026 article in The New Republic, Fakhreddine said she believed she was the basis for a pro-Palestinian professor character depicted as complicit in a murder in a January 2024 episode of Law & Order.

 In May 2024, Fakhreddine was the center of controversy surrounding the selection procedure for the Bessel Research Award in recognition of outstanding accomplishments in research, awarded by the Humboldt Foundation.
 The British Society for Middle Eastern Studies (BRISMES) accused the Humboldt Foundation of rejecting Fakhreddine's nomination due to her publicly expressed opinions on the war in Gaza.
 The foundation denied these allegations in a public letter.

 In January 2025, a federal judge dismissed with prejudice a lawsuit filed by Fakhreddine and History and Africana Studies professor Eve Troutt Powell in conjunction with Penn Faculty for Justice in Palestine.
 The plaintiffs had accused the University of engaging in "McCarthyism" by allegedly suppressing speech critical of Israel.
 They sought to prevent the university from complying with the U.S. House Committee on Education and the Workforce’s request for documents related to alleged antisemitism on campus.
 The court's decision to dismiss the case with prejudice effectively ended the legal challenge, barring the plaintiffs from refiling the same claims.